python-gino/gino/docs/tutorial.rst

 `here <http://docs.sqlalchemy.org/en/latest/core/constraints.html>`_ in the SQLAlchemy documentation.

-Due to implementation limitations it is currently not possible to specify explicit constraints and indexes in classes that are meant to be subclassed.
+Due to implementation limitations it is currently not allowed to specify explicit constraints and indexes as direct attributes in classes that are meant to be subclassed.
 The same is true for constraints and indexes specified through the :attr:`~gino.declarative.Model.__table_args__` attribute.
-Please define constraints and indexes in leaf subclasses or outside model classes.
+In order to e.g. define constraints in mixin classes, :func:`~gino.declarative.declared_attr` is required.
+Please feel free to read more about it in its API documentation.

 Get Connected